 We know that the history of Care Experienced people stretches further than the borders and former colonies of the United Kingdom.
 We want people around the world to come together to start telling the full the story of Care Experienced history.

-That’s why we are inviting activists from across the globe to commemorate the history of Care Experienced people in their country by joining us in support of the first ever Care Experienced History Month, in April 2021.
+That’s why we invited activists from across the globe to commemorate the history of Care Experienced people in their country by joining us in support of the first ever Care Experienced History Month, which took place in April 2021.

 International Steering Group

-The international steering group is made up of consultants from around the world.
-By researching their country’s history of care and creating content, the steering group members will begin to create a global context and raise awareness of Care Experienced people’s history.
+The international steering group was made up of consultants from around the world.
+By researching their country’s history of care and creating content, the steering group members began to create a global context and raise awareness of Care Experienced people’s history.
 Below you can find out about each of the members of the steering group.

-We have brought together consultants from across Scotland who are interested in the history of Care Experience.
-Together, they will curate events and shape and guide the direction of Scotland’s first ever Care Experienced History Month.
+We brought together consultants from across Scotland who are interested in the history of Care Experience.
+Together, they curated events and shaped and guided the direction of Scotland’s first ever Care Experienced History Month.
 Below you can find out about each of the members of the steering group.

 Care Experienced Day of Remembrance

-This image is for the International Care Experienced Day of Remembrance on Friday 30th April 2021, to mark the end of the first-ever Care Experienced History Month.
-The plan is for a social media remembrance campaign to spark a global conversation.
+This image was for the International Care Experienced Day of Remembrance which was held on Friday 30th April 2021, to mark the end of the first-ever Care Experienced History Month.
 This symbol has been created by Care Experienced people, to honour the legacy of the Care Experienced people who have come before them.
 The image represents a bridge from the past to present; a bridge to the people, a bridge to the future and bridging the divide in understanding of the history of Care Experienced people.

 If you or your organisation are interested in sponsoring Care Experienced History, there a number of ways this can be done.
 Your support will help us pay our steering group members for their time, invest in technology that brings us together and create events across the world that mark Care Experienced history.
 Each level of sponsorship comes with individual benefits for you and your organisation.